 Supervision – practical issues

-Supervision for doctoral students admitted to Södertörn University is provided under the terms and conditions in the Regulations for Third-cycle Education at Södertörn University.
+Supervision for doctoral students admitted to Södertörn University is provided under the terms and conditions in the university's guidelines for supervision (the document will be published later).

 Each doctoral student must have at least two supervisors, of which one is the principal supervisor.
 Supervisors are appointed as soon as possible after the start of the doctoral studentship.
 At least one of the supervisors must have completed supervisor training or have been assessed as possessing the equivalent competence by the Faculty Board.
 All doctoral-level supervisors can take a course for supervisors provided by the Development Unit for Teaching and Learning in Higher Education External link, opens in new window..